Wozzy06/mos_game/README.md

 ## To-Do list

-* More stroy
+* More story
-* A way to staticlly link the binery and get rid of the /ext/ folder
+* A way to statically link the binary and get rid of the /ext/ folder
-* Get help with building on Ubutnu (some one who dont care to compile the game and upload the binery back)
+* Get help with building on Ubuntu (some one who dont care to compile the game and upload the binery back)
 * Feed-back !

 Enjoy !